-The charger will automatically start a few seconds after plug insertion.
-The charger will automatically stop when batteries are fully charged and the DC plug can be removed to permit use of the vehicle.
+The charger may remain plugged into the AC outlet.
+To charge the vehicle refer to the instruction labels on the charger.
+Insert the polarized DC plug completely into the vehicle receptacle.
+The charger will automatically start a few seconds after the plug is in place.
+The charger will automatically stop when the batteries are fully charged and the DC plug can be removed to permit use of the vehicle.